When Machine Unlearning Jeopardizes Privacy: Evaluation

 \subsection{Evaluation of the \sisa Method}

 The unlearning algorithm we focused on so far is retraining from scratch, which can become computationally prohibitive for large datasets and complex models.
 Several \emph{approximate} unlearning algorithms have been proposed to accelerate the training process.
-In this subsection, we evaluate the performance of \method against the most general approximate unlearning algorithm, \sisa~\cite{BCCJTZLP19}.
+In this subsection, we evaluate the performance of \method against the most general approximate unlearning algorithm, \sisa~\cite{BCCJTZLP21}.

-We remind the readers that the main idea of \sisa is to split the original dataset into $k$ disjoint shards and train $k$ sub-models.
+\mypara{Setup} We remind the readers that the main idea of \sisa is to split the original dataset into $k$ disjoint shards and train $k$ sub-models.
 In the inference phase, the model owner aggregates the prediction of each sub-model to produce the global prediction using some aggregation algorithm.
-In this experiment, we set $k=5$ and use posterior average as aggregation algorithm.
+In this experiment, we set $k=5$ and use posterior average as aggregation algorithm. \autoref{fig:compare_sisa} illustrates the attack AUC on the Insta-NY dataset.

-\autoref{fig:scratch_compare_sisa} illustrates the performance of \sisa.
-The experiment is conducted on the Insta-NY dataset with three metrics reported.
 We report the experimental results of four different target models and four different attack models.
 For each attack model, we select the best features following the principles described in \autoref{subsec:choice_feature}.

-The experimental results show that \method performance drops compared to the \scratch algorithm.
-Now, only the target model LR is prone to a significant drop in privacy due to unlearning.
-One possible reason is that the aggregation algorithm of \sisa reduces the influence of a specific sample on its global model.
+\mypara{Results} The experimental results show that \method performance drops compared to the \scratch algorithm.
+We posit this is because the aggregation algorithm of \sisa reduces the influence of a specific sample on its global model.
+This observation further motivates the deployment of unlearning methods such as \sisa in real-world applications.